Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

-As of November 2020, the Academic Family Tree contained data on 724658 researchers and 695045 training relationships.
+As of November 2020, the Academic Family Tree contained data on 724657 researchers and 695045 training relationships.
 Data for 397008 training relationships (57\%) was populated based on the ProQuest dissertation database.
 Trainees and mentors for existing Academic Family Tree data were filled in based on name and institutional affiliation matches to the ProQuest data.

-We analyzed data from 78 labelled research areas (Figure S2).
+We analyzed data from 79 labelled research areas (Fig. S2).
 Because these labels for areas are added to the Academic Family Tree by public contributors, the size and specificity of their respective research communities varies.
-We therefore grouped data into 8 broad fields based on the categories used in the National Science Foundation’s \href{https://www.nsf.gov/statistics/srvydoctorates/}{Survey of Earned Doctorates} (\url{https://www.nsf.gov/statistics/srvydoctorates}) (Figure S2).
+We therefore grouped data into 8 broad fields based on the categories used in the National Science Foundation’s Survey of Earned Doctorates (Fig. S2).

+There is a correlation between the fraction of Ph.D.-level training relationships in each broad field in the AFT dataset and concurrent data from the National Science Foundation’s census of Ph.D.-level training relationships ($r$=0.97, $p$=0.0003, AFT data limited to training relationships at U.S. institutions).
+Thus, the sampling in the overall AFT dataset matches that reported by the NSF.
+Examining crowd-sourced data alone shows an overrepresentation of the life sciences and physical sciences relative to their proportion in NSF data.
+This trend may be due to the history of AFT, which began as an effort to track the academic genealogy of neuroscience through crowd-sourcing \cite{david_neurotree_2012}.

+Geographic locations were available for 91.8\% of training relationships, and indicated that the vast majority (90.2\%) of data was drawn from United States institutions.
+The gender composition of United States graduate students across research areas was highly correlated with equivalent data from the National Science Foundation (NSF) Survey of Earned Doctorates, an annual demographic study of United States graduate programs (Pearson's correlation coefficient, $r=0.97$, $p=0.0003$, Fig. S2B).
+Comprehensive demographic data on postdocs by gender, field of study, and year of training end date was not available.
+However, the gender composition of United States postdocs in STEM and social sciences was correlated with data from the 2015 NSF Survey of Graduate Students and Postdoctorates in Science in Engineering, a cross-sectional survey ($r=0.98$, $p=0.003$, Fig. S2C).